dexterklui/notes/Computer/Java/spring/spring-web.md

 ## Apache Tomcat

 - Tomcat is both a web server and a web container.
-- The APIs for server-side programming are part of Java EE, whatever that means
+- The APIs for server-side programming are part of Java EE, now renamed to Jakarta

 ## RESTful Web Services

 - Is a Web Services
 - Follows REST architecture
-- Response can be in different format
+- Response body can be in different format

 The point is that it is standard, and no need extensive docs for people to understand how to use it.

 ## Spring Boot Modules

-- Spring Web
+- **_Spring Web_**
   - Jackson comes with spring web.
 So can serialize what you return into JSON
-- Spring Boot DevTools
+- **_Spring Boot DevTools_**
+  - Allow hot module reloading
-- Validation
+- **_Validation_**
+  - Set up validation of JSON objects in request bodies using annotations in your Java class with which deserializations happen
+  - It also validate when trying to persist the object into the database

 ## Controller